Vyral/base-template/_posts/2020-08-03-how-long-does-the-home-buying-process-take.md

 **Once that’s worked out, we will move on to the appraisal,** which can take two to three weeks depending on how busy appraisers are.
 During that time, the lender will continue their due diligence in respect to collecting all your financial documents.&nbsp;

 After the appraisal is done, it gets fully underwritten, and we go to the title company to close.
-In normal situations, **this whole process will take around 45 days, but could take up to 60.**
+In normal situations, **this whole process will take around 45 days, but it could take up to 60.**

 Every situation is different, so if you have any questions about buying a home in today’s market, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.